ByAUJay

 Verifiable Data Vendor Integration: Building a Verifiable Data Layer for Web3 Apps

-Description: A concrete, up-to-date playbook for decision‑makers to integrate KYC/market/IoT/enterprise data into Web3 apps with cryptographic assurances—using VC 2.0, attestations (EAS/SAS), Chainlink Functions/Data Streams, ZK‑verified compute, and robust revocation and privacy patterns.
+Description: Here’s a solid, current playbook for decision-makers looking to weave KYC, market, IoT, and enterprise data into Web3 applications while ensuring everything is backed by cryptographic assurances.
+We’ll explore using VC 2.0, attestations (EAS/SAS), Chainlink Functions/Data Streams, ZK-verified compute, and strong revocation and privacy strategies.

 Why a verifiable data layer now

-Between May–November 2025, the core web standards for verifiable credentials became production‑ready: W3C elevated Verifiable Credentials Data Model v2.0, Data Integrity 1.0, and Bitstring Status List v1.0 to Recommendations, giving enterprises a stable, interoperable foundation for machine‑verifiable data exchange and privacy‑preserving revocation.
-Meanwhile, identity and oracle rails matured: ERC‑4361 Sign‑In with Ethereum (SIWE) reached Final status in 2025, Solana launched its native Attestation Service (SAS), and oracle/compute stacks like Chainlink Functions/Data Streams and Space and Time’s Proof of SQL shipped enterprise‑grade capabilities.
-Together, these let you turn vendor data into programmable trust for onchain products. (w3.org)
+At the same time, identity and oracle frameworks really leveled up.
+ERC‑4361 Sign-In with Ethereum (SIWE) hit its Final status in 2025, Solana rolled out its own native Attestation Service (SAS), and oracle/compute stacks like Chainlink Functions/Data Streams and Space and Time’s Proof of SQL delivered enterprise-ready features.
+All of these advancements mean you can transform vendor data into programmable trust for your onchain products.
+You can check out more about it here: (w3.org).

 What “verifiable data layer” means (and what it replaces)

-A verifiable data layer (VDL) is a set of services, schemas, and smart‑contract interfaces that:
+A Verifiable Data Layer (VDL) is basically a collection of services, schemas, and smart contract interfaces that:

-• Pulls data from vendors (KYC/KYB, market data, IoT/ERP, public records).
+- Gathers data from various vendors including KYC/KYB, market data, IoT/ERP, and public records.

 Anchor to standards: what to adopt in 2026 builds

-• W3C Verifiable Credentials 2.0 for the data model and vocabulary.
-Use JSON‑LD contexts and model issuers/holders/verifiers explicitly to avoid format drift. (w3.org)
+- W3C Verifiable Credentials 2.0: This lays out the data model and vocabulary.
+Make sure to use JSON‑LD contexts and clearly define issuers, holders, and verifiers to keep everything consistent and avoid any format drift.
+Check it out here: (w3.org)

-• SIWE (ERC‑4361) to bind off‑chain sessions to wallets; pair with SIWE ReCaps (ERC‑5573) to authorize scoped capabilities for vendors or your backend. (eips.ethereum.org)
+- SIWE (ERC‑4361): This helps you link off‑chain sessions to wallets.
+Pair it with SIWE ReCaps (ERC‑5573) to give specific permissions for vendors or your backend.
+Learn more here: (eips.ethereum.org)

 Choosing your attestation rail